Bride and Prejudice

-Bride and Prejudice (also known as Bride and Prejudice: The Bollywood Musical) is a 2004 romantic drama film directed by Gurinder Chadha, director of Bend it Like Beckham (2002) and other films.
+Bride and Prejudice (also known as Bride and Prejudice: The Bollywood Musical) is a 2004 romantic comedy-drama film directed by Gurinder Chadha.
 The screenplay by Chadha and Paul Mayeda Berges is a Bollywood-style adaptation of Jane Austen's 1813 novel Pride and Prejudice.
-It was filmed primarily in English, with some Hindi and Punjabi dialogue.
-The film was released in the United Kingdom on 6 October 2004 and in the United States on 11 February 2005.
-It has received mostly positive reviews from critics.
+Shot primarily in English, with some Hindi and Punjabi dialogue, the film was released in the United Kingdom on 6 October 2004 and in the United States on 11 February 2005 to mostly positive reviews from critics.